nonojimmy/notif-19/README.md

 ##TODOs and Next Steps

+-   handle case when API has no daily update
 -   set up webhook to allow users to subscribe via text message
 -   set up webhook to allow users to unsubscribe via text message